Niemi Janne

 The transfer of possibly radon-containing air in the bedrock through the pipe penetrations from the energy well to the living spaces must be prevented by sealing the penetrations with suitable elastic sealants.

-Building supervision, head of the area of responsibility for building supervision, special plans, building permits, inspections, guidance and advice
+Building supervision, building supervision area manager, special plans, building permits, inspections, guidance and advice

-Building control, electronic transactions, building permits, landscape work permits, inspections, guidance and advice.
+Building supervision, electronic transactions, building permits, landscape work permits, inspections, guidance and advice.